Projects

 Higher-Order Networks

-Triadic interactions are interactions in which a node can regulate an edge between two other nodes either positively or negatively.
+Triadic interactions are three-body (higher-order) interactions in which a node regulates an edge between two other nodes positively or negatively.
 Such interactions are ubiquitous in real-world networks, such as glia cells in the brain that regulate the connectivity between neurons.

 Fractal Scale-Free Networks

-Putting aside the issue of observability of network fractality in real-world (finite) networks, networks with fractal structure exhibit intrigueing properties, such as the long-range degree correlations in the form of hub repulsion (Rozenfeld et al. 2008).
+Networks with fractal structure exhibit intriguing properties, such as the long-range degree correlations in the form of hub repulsion (Rozenfeld et al. 2008).